 accountability and transparency.

-The Public Service Commission (PSC) has developed and implemented the Public Service Code of Conduct for Queensland Government agencies.
+The Public Service Commission (PSC) has developed and implemented the Public Service Code of Conduct for public service agencies.
 For the purposes of the Code of Conduct, agencies are:

 Public service agencies can develop and implement their own policies and procedures with additional standards of conduct.